 “Oh Mabel dear, don’t be such a pessimist,” Hazel replied.

 “Help, I can’t hold on any longer.”
 Ms X screamed, as she listened to all the gossip below.
 That got the attention of the rescue squad.
 They ceased all their chatter and get into position below the slope of the roof.
-Everyone stood ready with a taught sheet as Ms X plunged off the roof at great speed, bounced a couple of times before finally coming to rest.
+Everyone stood ready with a taught sheet as Ms X plunged off the roof at great speed, bounced a couple of times before finally coming to rest.“What are you looking at boy?”
+Ms X glared at Clyde who snickered.

 “Nothing, ma’am, nothing,” he blurted, as Wilbur hit him on the head.